 Our main goal is to engage in long term development work, build resilience, respond to emergency conditions, and pursue to address the root causes of poverty through development networks, education and advocacy work.

-World Action Fund was first established in Uganda in 2014 and South Sudan in 2018 as indegenous organisations in these countries to support humanitarian projects, combat climate change, education and promotes health of communities.
+World Action Fund was first established in Uganda in 2014 and South Sudan in 2018 as national NGOs in these countries to support humanitarian projects, combat climate change, education and promotes health of communities.

 Our conservation efforts are geared toward sustaining the environment for a better leaving, a 12month project supported by United States Embassy Kampala on “reducing carbon emission through afforestation in Imvepi refugee settlement and hosting communities” changed many lives within the communities, and as an organisation more experiences were got in carbon credits knowledge.

 Uganda stands loosing its forest cover if not protected and conserved

 World Action Fund planted 24,000 trees species in Imvepi refugee settlement to replace the deforested trees and fruit trees for the communities livelihood incomes